Introduction

-In the last years of the first millennium BC, a series of unexpected and often relatively discreet celestial manifestations took place over many months.
-The phenomena, as viewed in Mesopotamia and Iran, involved the sun, moon, as well as several stars and planets.
-A series of events involving a principal “star” named MUL.BABBAR by the Babylonians or Sedeq (Tzedek) by the Jews caused a small group of wise men from the east to journey to Judaea in search of a messianic king.
-Their story is told in the opening chapters of the Gospel, according to Matthew.
+In the last years of the first millennium BC, a series of relatively discreet royal celestial events took place.
+The phenomena, as viewed in Mesopotamia and Iran, involved the sun, moon, various stars, and a principal “star” named MUL.BABBAR by the Babylonians or Sedeq (Tzedek) by the Jews.
+The symbolic events caused a small group of wise men to journey from the east to Judea in search of a new-born king.
+Their story is told in the opening chapters of the Gospel according to Matthew.

-See the Books: There is even a novel based on the theory which is available as a Free Download.
+There is even a novel based on the theory available as a Free Download.

 While the wise men were in the east, the star became a sign proclaiming the coming of the Messiah.
 Above Bethlehem, the star became a sign affirming his presence in the town.
 The wise men were interested in signs, not directional indicators.

-The Bible has been misunderstood and misinterpreted concerning the celestial manifestations accompanying the arrival of Israel’s Messiah.
+The Bible has been misunderstood and misinterpreted concerning the celestial events accompanying the arrival of Israel’s Messiah.
 The rest of this site explores the men and events surrounding the star.

 For those who may not be familiar with the story, reading the short biblical account of the star and the Magi’s visit found in the Gospel of Matthew is encouraged.
 See MATTHEW 2.